The Eye Gallery

 How to Treat Lazy Eye

-As discussed, the best time to treat lazy eye is when you first become aware of the problem.
+Treatment for lazy eye is most effective when started in early childhood, but treatments can be started at any age.
+It’s best to treat lazy eye when you first become aware of the problem.
 Without treatment, lazy eye will not go away on its own.
+Treatment options vary, but are all designed to encourage the brain to use the weaker eye, and therefore correct the underlying issue.

 Surgery